 The Compensation Committee is authorized to retain the services of one or more executive compensation advisors, as it sees fit, in connection with the oversight of our executive compensation program.
-For fiscal year 2016, the Compensation Committee engaged Radford to provide it with information, recommendations, and other advice relating to executive compensation on an ongoing basis.
-During fiscal year 2016, Radford performed the following projects for the Compensation Committee:
+For fiscal year 2017, the Compensation Committee engaged Radford to provide it with information, recommendations, and other advice relating to executive compensation on an ongoing basis.
+During fiscal year 2017, Radford performed the following projects for the Compensation Committee:

-- reviewed our general compensation principles for fiscal year 2016; - prepared an assessment of our executive officers' total compensation, as well as each individual compensation component, including an analysis of cash compensation and equity compensation as compared to a composition of our peer group (described below); - analyzed pay survey data; - provided advice regarding best practices and compensation trends, including proxy advisory firms' evolving positions on executive pay; - · performed a risk analysis of our compensation arrangements.
+- reviewed our general compensation principles for fiscal year 2017; - prepared an assessment of non-employee director compensation; - prepared an assessment of our executive officers' total compensation, as well as each individual compensation component, including an analysis of cash compensation and equity compensation as compared to a composition of our peer group (described below); - · assisted with the design of the overall equity program, including helping set grant levels for the Company as a whole - · analyzed pay survey data; - provided advice regarding best practices and compensation trends, including proxy advisory firms' evolving positions on executive pay; and - performed a risk analysis of our compensation arrangements.

-Radford served at the discretion of the Compensation Committee and did not provide any other services to the Company during fiscal year 2016 other than those for which they were engaged by the Compensation Committee.
+Radford served at the discretion of the Compensation Committee and did not provide any other services to the Company during fiscal year 2017 other than those for which they were engaged by the Compensation Committee.
 The Compensation Committee assessed the independence of Radford pursuant to SEC rules and concluded that no conflict of interest exists that would prevent Radford from independently advising the Company.